Information for Relatives of a Deceased Class Member

 My relative was a Class Member but lived outside of Hawai’i.
 Do I need to do anything else to receive his/her settlement payment?

-If the deceased Class Member died outside Hawai‘i, you must fill out an Information Request Form and send a certified copy of the death certificate to the Claims Administrator.
+If the Deceased Class Member died outside Hawai‘i, you must fill out an Deceased Class Member Information Request Form and send a certified copy of the death certificate to the Claims Administrator.
 You may submit a paper copy by mail or an electronic copy by email.
 Please make sure that you copy or scan both sides of the certificate so that any certification, seal, or stamp on the front or back of it is clear and visible.
 Do not send the original document.

 Back To Top -